A strong guiding coalition is always needed. One with the right composition, level of trust, and shared objective.

 These change agents will gain the knowledge needed to lead an enterprise-wide Agile transformation by leveraging SAFe and its underlying principles of Agile development, systems thinking, and Lean product development flow.
 They’ll leave with an understanding of how the principles and practices of SAFe support Agile teams, Agile programs, Lean Portfolio Management (LPM), and Agile Architecture.

 The second two days demonstrate how to identify, plan, and implement SAFe.
 In addition, attendees will have the briefings, artifacts, and templates needed to identify value streams, prepare the organization, launch ARTs, plan and execute major events, and implement effective processes and measures to sustain and improve.

 After passing an exam, attendees become certified SPCs, giving them access to a variety of helpful resources to be used in the transformation.
-They will also be licensed to teach Leading SAFe as well as other courses in the role-based curriculum.
-Currently, these include:
+They will also gain access to online Trainer Enablement plans to qualify them to teach and certify others in Leading SAFe® as well as other courses in the role-based curriculum such as:

 Making the Next Moves

 Once trained, SPCs have the knowledge, skills, and resources needed to educate and train managers, teams, and the other stakeholders necessary to effectively drive the change.
-They become a critical part of the sufficiently powerful coalition for change needed to drive the next critical moves, which include:
+They become a critical part of the sufficiently powerful coalition for the changes needed to drive the next critical moves, which include:

 - Training executives, managers, and leaders

 - Forming or participating in the Lean-Agile center of excellence

 These are the subjects of the next set of articles in this series.Next